alexfinnarn/hotdogs/README.md

 The mock image has a monochromatic version of a hotdog, but there is plenty of research on [how adding color can increase conversions in website content](https://getuplift.co/emotional-targeting-leverage-the-power-of-emotion-to-grow-conversions/).
 No one ever eats a monochromatic hotdog, but everyone is familiar with the colors of the bun, hotdog, and mustard I used to make up the hotdog.
 I took the liberty of coloring the hotdog to trigger the webiste visitor's memory of hotdogs and hopefully start a rumble in their tummies!

+## Optimized Images And Lazy Loading

+I used a graphic editing tool, GIMP, to optimize the images for the web dramtiacally reducing their size.
+Drawing the hotdog in CSS also helped to reduce the amount of data transferred to the client.
+Finally, I used a HTML attribute for lazy loading that only (supposedly) works for Chrome now, but will make its way into browser specs in the future.
+In a non-JS solution, it is hard to do lazy loading in any other way.

 ## Shortcomings/Improvements

 Like I said, there are several areas that I would like to improve upon with input from teammates and stakeholders, but I've fiddled around with these hotdogs enough for my own good.